hews/autoswatch/README.md

 $ eval $(docker-machine env "${DROPLET_NAME}")

 # "… transform and roll out!"
+$ VIRTUAL_HOST=autoswat.ch # … or whatever host/IP (or localhost) you are using.
-$ docker-compose -f docker/compose.production.yml up
+$ docker-compose -f docker/compose.production.yml up -d
+$ …

+# Check in from time-to-time.
+$ docker logs nginx-proxy
+$ …
+$ docker logs autoswatch
 $ …

 # That's it!
 Visit the site!
 And finally, reset the environment so that